-A little clunky looking in terms of props and special effects, but it is more "realistic" in a way that the traps do look like something a demented maniac would had the capacity to.
+A little clunky looking in terms of props and special effects, but it is more "realistic" in a way that the traps do look like something a demented maniac would had the capacity to make.

-They're pretty cute, but they're cheaply made with low-budget CG which is why it didn't sit pretty well with me.
+They're pretty cute, but cheaply depicted in the movie with low-budget CG which is why they don't sit pretty well with me.
 Still, I'm giving kudos for the producers of this flick for some attempts of originality.

 Cheesy?
 Yes.
 Effective?
 Yes!
 Musical!
 Oh fucking yes!!!
 Blame it on my taste, but I will always love vintage rock-and-roll!

-Steel Dentures -(Luther The Geek (1990)) Yeah, not sure how to feel about this; for one, I like the fact that the killer here's crazy enough to use his jaw strength to commit murders but it's not exactly really subtle.
+Steel Dentures (Luther The Geek (1990)) - Not sure how to feel about this; for one, I like the fact that the killer here's crazy enough to use his jaw strength to commit murders but it's not exactly subtle.
 You'll be leaving your DNA all over and that's never a smart thing to do as a slasher/serial killer.

 Then again, the killer clucks like a chicken so I guess it doesn't matter.
 Goddamn Troma releases, luckily for them, I really enjoyed this one!